Travis

 Issue when running Enterprise v3.x or higher #

-Verify if default queue configured in Enterprise Platform 3.x routes builds to a matching, existing workers.
-You may choose to alter the default queue setting by running admin console UI on http://loclahost:8800, navigating to Configuration and altering the option ‘Set Default Build Environment’ by selecting one of available options.
+Verify if the default queue configured in Enterprise Platform 3.x routes builds to a matching, existing workers.
+You may choose to alter the default queue setting by running the admin console UI on http://loclahost:8800, navigating to Configuration, and altering the option ‘Set Default Build Environment’ by selecting one of the available options.

 Possible Issues and Workarounds #

-The following is a possible issue with the GitHub OAuth app configuration and its workaround.
+The following is a possible issue with the GitHub OAuth app configuration and workaround.

 GitHub OAuth app configuration #